aplteam/Tatin/docs/SyntaxReference.md

 (rc report)←ClearCache dummy
 ```

-Clears the cache, meaning that all sub directories but `temp\` are removed from the folder `GetPathToPackageCache` points to.
+Clears the cache, meaning that all subdirectories but `temp\` are removed from the folder `GetPathToPackageCache` points to.

 ### CreateReInstallParms